 - Share my unique, honest, and hopefully inspiring blogging journey with people like you

-That’s why I decided to start this blog.
+That’s why I decided to create this website.

 Turning excuses into opportunities

-To be honest – I really do hope you will follow my blog.
+To be honest – I really hope so!

-I just want to share my journey.
-I want to share with you what I am learning and doing.
-I just want to give my best and try to lead by example.
-And, if I am lucky, maybe I might inspire you to take action to pursue your own dreams.
+I just want to share with you what inspires me.
+What I am learning and doing.
+And, hopefully also inspire you to achieve your dreams.